HardlyDifficult/Tutorials/Chapter1.md

 }
 ```

- - Add **Spawner** to the evil cloud.
+ - Add **Spawner** to the EvilCloud.
    - Confirm the values for the component match the defaults in code.
-   - Click/drag the Spike Ball prefab onto the 'Thing To Spawn' field.
+   - Click/drag the SpikeBall prefab onto the 'Thing To Spawn' field.

 <img src="http://i.imgur.com/scu8YUR.gif" width=300px />

 <hr></details><br>
 <details><summary>What did that do?</summary>

-We created a prefab for the spike ball for another component to instantiate.  i.e. this allows the spawner we will be adding to created an endless stream of balls.
+We created a prefab for the SpikeBall for another component to instantiate.  i.e. this allows the spawner we will be adding to created an endless stream of balls.

 <br>Add a script to spawn balls: